samueljmello/github-actions-exercises/README.md

 ### Environment
 1. An empty (unitialized) GitHub repository that you have admin access to.
 2. Authentication to GitHub (OAUTH credentials or PAT token)
+3. Set-Up:
+   1. This repository cloned locally
+   2. Remove the `./github/workflows/ci.yaml` file.
-3. The repository cloned locally, then the [remote updated](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#changing-a-remote-repositorys-url) to your repository from step 1.
+   3. Update the remote to your repository URL from step 1.
+See [instructions](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#changing-a-remote-repositorys-url) for adding a remote.

 ### Knowledge
 - [How to create a repository on GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository)